Send events that produced aggregate results to actions

 | _count > 100

-This will only produce a single event with the single field _count set to the value of the count out of the alert query.
+This only produces a single event with the single field _count set to the value of the count of the trigger query.

 To visualize just a portion of the counted events, use the tail() function: